Redth/ZXing.Net.Mobile/readme.md

 - Scanner as a View - UIView (iOS) / Fragment (Android) / Control (WP)

 ###Changes
+ - v1.3.6
+   - Built for Xamarin 3.0 with async/await support
+   - iOS: Added PauseScanning and ResumeScanning options
+   - iOS: Added empty ctor to ZXingScannerView

  - v1.3.5
    - Views for each Platform - Encapsulates scanner functionality in a reusable view
     - iOS: ZXingScannerView as a UIView